CanonicalLtd/maas-docs/en/installconfig-nodes-deploy.md

 [Juju][about-juju] is the recommended deploy agent (it will also install & configure services on the deployed nodes).
-If you simply want to use MAAS to install a base operating system and work on the machines manually then you can deploy a node directly with the web UI.
+If you simply want to use MAAS to install a base operating system and work on the machines manually then you can deploy a node directly with MAAS.

-The deployed node, only if deployed within the web UI, will also be ready to accept connections via SSH to the 'ubuntu' user account providing an SSH key has been imported to the user's MAAS account.
-This is explained in [SSH keys][user-accounts-ssh-keys].
+The node, only if deployed with MAAS, will also be ready to accept connections via SSH to the 'ubuntu' user account providing an SSH key has been imported to the user's MAAS account.
+This is explained in
+[SSH keys][user-accounts-ssh-keys].

 !!!
 Note: